Last updated: 2026-02-08

 - Consider a pre-listing inspection to reveal what buyers' inspectors will flag.

-- Deep-clean carpets and tile; repair obvious grout or caulk failures.
+- Deep-clean carpets and tile.
+Repair obvious grout or caulk failures.

 - Stage key rooms (great room, kitchen, primary bedroom, backyard) to highlight lifestyle, not clutter.